AET-CS/aet-cs.github.io/white/2025/CS11/calendar.md

 ---

 ## Daily Calendar
+- September 11, 2025 (Thursday)
+    - Submit powers of two writeup [here](https://forms.gle/APqbyXL2qbhvvU418).
+You can turn in code in any language or prose or pseudocode -- anything logical.
 - September 9, 2025 (Tuesday)
     - Download IntelliJ Community Edition and run a sample program.
 Explore debugger.
     - Work in assigned groups: compare your powers of two code and get one solution working for everybody